annaturupi/Assignments-2018/Lab05.md

         aws_secret_access_key=response['Credentials']['SecretAccessKey'],
         aws_session_token=response['Credentials']['SessionToken'])
 ```
-For this laboratory session we will create a new IAM user, with only programmatic access, and we will attach the `gsg-signup-role` using the console.
+For this laboratory session we will create a new IAM user, with only programmatic access, and we will attach the `gsg-signup-policy` using the console.
 You can explore using the above code for your projects.

 1. Open the IAM console [https://console.aws.amazon.com/iam/](https://console.aws.amazon.com/iam/), click on the **"Users"** left menu option and then **"Add user"**.
 We will use "lab_sessions" as "User name", select only Programmatic access and click **"Next:Permissions"**

 <p align="center"><img src="./images/Lab05-13.png " alt="Lab05-13" title="Confirmed"/></p>

-2. Select "Attach existing policies directly", search "gsg-.." and select "gsg-signup-role".
+2. Select "Attach existing policies directly", search "gsg-.." and select "gsg-signup-policy".
 Click **"Next: Review"**

 <p align="center"><img src="./images/Lab05-14.png " alt="Lab05-14" title="Confirmed"/></p>